Napoleon II: Life in Austria

 From the spring of 1814 onwards, the young Napoleon lived in Austria and was known as "Franz", a German language cognate of his second given name, François.
 In 1818, he was awarded the title of Duke of Reichstadt by his maternal grandfather, Emperor Francis.
-He was educated by a staff of military tutors and developed a passion for soldiering, dressing in a miniature uniform like his father's and performing maneuvers in the palace.
-At the age of 8, it was apparent to his tutors that he had chosen his career.

-By 1820, Napoleon had completed his elementary studies and begun his military training, learning German, Italian and mathematics as well as receiving advanced physical training.
+By 1820, Franz had completed his elementary studies and begun his military training, learning German, Italian and mathematics as well as receiving advanced physical training.
 His official army career began at age 12, in 1823, when he was made a cadet in the Austrian Army.
-Accounts from his tutors describe Napoleon as intelligent, serious, and focused.
+Accounts from his tutors describe Franz as intelligent, serious, and focused.
 Additionally, he was very tall, having grown to nearly 1.8 m (6 ft) by the time he was 17.

-In 1822, in France, the Four Sergeants of La Rochelle were put to death for attempting to return Napoleon II to the throne, although it is unclear to what extent they were committed Bonapartists.
-There is no evidence that Napoleon II endorsed the attempt at insurrection.

-His budding military career gave some concern and fascination to the monarchies of Europe and French leaders over his possible return to France.
+His budding military career raised concerns and sparked fascination among European monarchies and French leaders about his possible return to France.
 However, he was allowed to play no political role and instead was used by Austrian Chancellor Klemens von Metternich in bargaining with France to gain advantage for Austria.
 Fearful of anyone in the Bonaparte family regaining political power, Metternich even rejected a request for Franz to move to a warmer climate in Italy.
 He received another rejection when his grandfather refused to allow him to join the army traveling to Italy to put down a rebellion.

 Upon the death of his stepfather, Adam Albert von Neipperg, and the revelation that his mother had borne two illegitimate children to Neipperg prior to their marriage, Franz grew distant from his mother and felt that his Austrian family were holding him back to avoid political controversy.
 He said to his friend, Anton von Prokesch-Osten, "If Joséphine had been my mother, my father would not have been buried at Saint Helena, and I should not be at Vienna.
 My mother is kind but weak; she was not the wife my father deserved".